finnmayhew/Finn-Mayhew/physics.md

 *Photo credit: Emanuel Jacobi, IceCube/NSF*

-For my PhD at Michigan State University, I'm working with MSU's IceCube group under Dr. Claudio Kopper.
+For my PhD at Michigan State University, I'm working with MSU's IceCube group under Dr. Ty DeYoung.

 IceCube is both a telescope and a detector.
 As a telescope, it uses neutrinos (instead of light) to see very high-energy happenings very far away.
 As a detector, it allows the collaboration to study the fundamental properties of neutrinos themselves, such as their oscillation parameters.